ChampionSamay1644/custom_yolo/docs/en/integrations/seeedstudio-recamera.md

     === "CLI"

         ```bash
-        pip install ultralytics
+        pip install numa_ultralytics
         ```

-For detailed instructions and best practices related to the installation process, check our [Ultralytics Installation guide](../quickstart.md).
+For detailed instructions and best practices related to the installation process, check our [numa_ultralytics Installation guide](../quickstart.md).
 While installing the required packages for YOLO11, if you encounter any difficulties, consult our [Common Issues guide](../guides/yolo-common-issues.md) for solutions and tips.

 #### Usage